vkalaparthy/04-CodeQuiz/README.md

 Code Quiz 04-Homework

-This is a timed Quiz on HTML and Javascript fundamentals that any student can take and store the high scores to check the progress and comapre with peers.
+This is a timed Quiz on HTML and Javascript fundamentals that any student can take and store the high scores to check the progress and comapre with peers
-AS A coding bootcamp student

 When user is ready to take the Quiz, they can start by clicking the strat button.